techiescamp/kubernetes-prometheus/README.md

 ## 🚀 CKA, CKAD, CKS or KCNA Voucher Codes

-If you are preparing for CKA, CKAD, CKS or KCNA exam, **get 30% discount** today using code **LEVELUP30** at https://kube.promo/latest.
-It is a limited
+If you are preparing for CKA, CKAD, CKS or KCNA exam, **get 15% discount** today using code **DCUBEOFFER** at https://kube.promo/latest.
+It is a limited time offer
 ## ✍️ Other Manifest repos

 Kube State metrics manifests: https://github.com/devopscube/kube-state-metrics-configs